Edward Śmigły-Rydz: "Second Man" in the State

 The period of Rydz's rule, 1935–39, has often been referred to as "a dictatorship without a dictator".
-Rydz lacked the moral authority of Piłsudski, and the Piłsudskites were bitterly divided after his death in 1935.
-The ruling regime was divided between the Mościcki faction (known as the "president's men" or the "castle group"), made up mainly of civilians, and Rydz's group, known as the "marshal's men", mostly old comrades of Piłsudski and professional officers.
-Besides these two major groups, there were also supporters of Sławek and other disgruntled Piłsudskite groups, which were marginalized after the Rydz-Mościcki pact.The regime became increasingly authoritarian, as manifested by the creation of the Ozon movement.
+Rydz lacked the moral authority of Piłsudski, and the Piłsudskiites were bitterly divided after his death in 1935.
+The ruling regime was divided between the Mościcki faction (known as the "President's men" or the "Castle group"), made up mainly of civilians, and Rydz's group, known as the "Marshal's men", mostly old comrades of Piłsudski and professional officers.
+Besides these two major groups, there were also supporters of Sławek and other disgruntled Piłsudskiite groups, which were marginalized after the Rydz-Mościcki pact.

+The regime became increasingly authoritarian, as manifested by the creation of the Ozon movement.
 However, Ozon never achieved its goal of developing popular mass appeal and transforming Rydz into "Poland's second great leader" (after Piłsudski himself).
-Several of Poland's most prominent politicians, including Mościcki and the foreign minister Józef Beck, made a point of distancing themselves from this movement.
+Several of Poland's most prominent politicians, including Mościcki and Foreign Minister Józef Beck, made a point of distancing themselves from this movement.

-1939

-In March 1939, Hitler split Czechoslovakia into the occupied Protectorate of Bohemia and Moravia and satellite state of Slovakia.
+In March 1939, Adolf Hitler split the Second Czechoslovak Republic into the occupied Protectorate of Bohemia and Moravia and satellite state of the Slovak State.
 This encircled Poland with an iron ring on all sides except the east.
 Rydz was the only member of government who saw the impending danger of a conflict with Germany.
 However, the time remaining was too short for the creation of a new army operational plan in the west.
-During negotiations in Moscow in August 1939, Rydz refused all attempts by the Western Powers to obtain Polish permission for the Red Army to march westward, stating that "there is no guarantee that the Soviets will really take active part in the war; furthermore, once having entered Polish territory, they will never leave it".
+During negotiations in Moscow in August 1939, Rydz refused all attempts by the Western Powers to obtain Polish permission for the Red Army to march westward, stating that "there is no guarantee that the Soviets will really take active part in the war; furthermore, once having entered Polish territory, they will never leave it."